 Flop [noun] – fail totally; failure

-It’s sad to know that the movie he first starred is a flop.
+It’s sad to know that the movie he first starred in is a flop.

-Low-budget film [noun] – refer to motion pictures/movies that are not funded well from a major investor
+Low-budget film [noun] – refers to motion pictures/movies that are not funded well by a major investor

 Some low-budget films are worth watching.

-Movie buff [noun] – refers to a person who is not only interested about the film but also knowledgeable
+Movie buff [noun] – refers to a person who is not only interested in the film but also knowledgeable

-If you want some movie recommendation, you better ask Phil as he is a movie buff.
+If you want some movie recommendations, you better ask Phil as he is a movie buff.

 Premiere [noun] – the debut; the first public appearance of the film